TongjiZhanglab/ChromBERT-tools/README.md

-# ChromBERT-tools: a toolkit for ChromBERT-based regulatory analysis
+# ChromBERT-tools: A versatile toolkit for context-specific embedding of transcription regulators across different cell types

 > **ChromBERT** is a pre-trained deep learning model designed to capture genome-wide co-association patterns of ~1,000 transcription regulators and to learn context-specific transcriptional regulatory networks (TRNs) [ChromBERT](https://github.com/TongjiZhanglab/ChromBERT).
 > **ChromBERT-tools** is a lightweight toolkit designed to generate and interpret regulation-informed embeddings derived from ChromBERT, providing user-friendly command-line interfaces (CLIs) and Python APIs.